-Clinically asymptomatic patients exposed to a concentration of less than ERPG-II (depending on the period of time exposed) as well as patients who no signs or symptoms of toxicity may be discharged after an appropriate observation period in the following circumstances:
+Patients with an exposure of less than ERPG-2 as well as patients who have a normal clinical examination and no signs or symptoms of toxicity may be discharged after an appropriate observation period in the following circumstances:

-- a) The evaluating physician is experienced in the evaluation of individuals with chloroacetyl chloride exposure. - b) Information and recommendations for patients with follow-up instructions are provided verbally and in writing. - c) The physician is comfortable that the patient understands the health effects of chloroacetyl chloride. - d) Site medical is notified, so that the patient may be contacted at regular intervals in the 24-hour period following release from the emergency department. - e) Heavy physical work should be precluded for 24 hours. - f) Exposure to cigarette smoke should be avoided for 72 hours; the smoke may worsen the condition of the lungs.
+- a) The evaluating physician is experienced in the evaluation of individuals with chloroacetyl chloride exposure. - b) Information and recommendations for patients with follow-up instructions are provided verbally and in writing. - c) The physician is comfortable that the patient understands the health effects of chloroacetyl chloride and the provided follow-up instructions. - d) Site medical is notified, so that the patient may be contacted at regular intervals in the 24-hour period following release. - e) Heavy physical work should be precluded for 24 hours. - f) Exposure to cigarette smoke should be avoided for 72 hours; the smoke may worsen the condition of the lungs.